This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 We do know that they originated in the Czech Republic and eventually made their way to the US.
 We also know that one of the breeds with which they are crossed is the Blue Plymouth Rock.

-The other breeds believed to have been crossed with the Blue Plymouth Rock are the Barred Plymouth Rock or the Disallowed Plymouth Rock.
+The other breeds believed to have been crossed with are the Barred Plymouth Rock or the Disallowed Plymouth Rock.

 You may have also heard of them referred to as Sapphire Treasures, Saphire Blue Plymouth Rock, or just Blue Plymouth Rock.
 If you hear any of those names, they are most likely all referring to the same breed.
 Although there can be confusion with the Blue Plymouth Rock.

-These chickens have been breed over time to be sex linked.
+Different chicken breeds have mated, or been bred, over time to be sex linked.
 That just means that you are able to sex the chickens pretty soon after hatch.

-If the chick is a hen it will likely be solid blue.
+If the chick is a sapphire gem hen it will likely be solid blue.

-If the chick is a rooster, it will also be solid blue with white dots on it’s head or wings.
+If the chick is a sapphire gem rooster, it will also be solid blue with white dots on it's head or wings.

 What Do They Look Like?